Health Innovation Funding Opportunities

 Creative England Investments Deadline: Open

 Creative England is supporting SMEs by providing competitive loans to digital businesses in order to make their growth plans a reality.
 The investments on offer are intended to fuel this fast-growing sector by financing business expansion and new products, leading to the creation of new high-quality jobs and Intellectual Property (IP).
 Loans from £50,000 – £250,000 are available with repayment terms ranging from 3-36 months.
-Interest rates range from 5% – 10%, depending on the risk profile of the applicant.
+Interest rates range from 5% to 10%, depending on the risk profile of the applicant.
 This includes companies from within the digital healthcare sector.

 International Grants